 Recently I was scouted as a one-day assistant on master’s thesis defense at my university.
 My job was to guide the master students in and out of the classrooms where their evaluators were waiting for them.
 Like Vergilius who guided Dante Alighieri through his Divine Comedy.

 Most of the graduate students in my faculty are foreign students.
 I took the liberty of talking to them and discussing their dissertations and their career plans.

 The scientific fields are chosen based on the applicability of their results

-As you can see, all the specific fields mentioned above have a potential for real-life application.
+As you can see, all the specific fields mentioned above have the potential for real-life application.
 The main trend that I’ve observed is that the students are oriented on making the results of their work applicable in everyday practice.

-In my Russian university there were such disciplines as the History of Linguistics, Historical Linguistics, General Linguistics which tended to theorise, rather than apply, knowledge.
+In my Russian university, there were such disciplines as the History of Linguistics, Historical Linguistics, General Linguistics which tended to theorise, rather than apply, knowledge.
 Judging from my conversations with the master’s students and my personal observations, the students in the Japanese university chose their themes for their master’s thesis based on the applicability of the results to everyday practice.

 So if you think about enrolling in a master’s program in Humanities in a Japanese university, you might want to consider the practical approach that I’ve observed in many dissertations of master’s students during the defense.